Introduction

 The future of Attack Disruption

-We have just started the journey with Managed EDR Attack Disruption.
+We've just started the journey with Managed EDR Attack Disruption.
 As our threat experts and SOC uncover new attacker tradecraft and tools, Attack Disruption will be there to make it hard on hackers.

-Register to see how they organize, execute, and what you can do to stay a step ahead.
 Want to learn more about how Huntress bolsters your endpoint security and resilience?
 Reach out and book a demo today!